 I recently wrote about a couple of amazing dogs that managed to calm Dad.
 Now, I swear by animal therapy.
-I have some pretty amazing memories of Dad's smile when the pups were near him.
+I had some pretty amazing memories of Dad's smile when the pups were near him.

 Medications to treat anger & agitation

 That wasn't how it was.
 Medication was needed to help Dad cope.
-It wasn't needed so staff could lounge around.
+It wasn't so staff could lounge around.
 It wasn't needed because the memory care home was understaffed.
 It was needed for Dad's health.
 I could see the difference in him very quickly.
 As Dad was unable to communicate verbally, he expressed his displeasure by waving his fist at the staff.
-They had an amazing way of kajolling him out of his displeasure and gained his cooperation.
+They had an amazing way of cajoling him out of his displeasure and gained his cooperation.
 Reflecting back, I fail to understand why Dad wasn't started on some medications for anger and agitation in those years he lived at home that were hell on Mom.
 Guess I won't ever have an answer to that one.

 As Dad declined, the more music he was exposed to, the calmer he was.
 Music was a big part of life in Dad's new home.
-Not loud, not demanding attention, just present at certain times like when the recreational gals came to do group exercises.
+Not loud, not demanding attention, just present at certain times, like when the recreational gals came to do group exercises.

 Dolls and stuffed animals

 There was one therapy I found very disturbing.
-When I was first touring different memory care places for Dad to live, I saw many people with baby dolls or stuffed animals in their lap or on the trays of their wheelchairs.
+When I first toured different memory care places for Dad to live, I saw many people with baby dolls or stuffed animals in their laps or on the trays of their wheelchairs.
 I had a visceral reaction.
 I was appalled.
-At first, I thought it was making fun of people, that it wasn’t treating people with dignity.
-I didn't ask about it right away because, well, I didn't think I could without getting angry.
+At first, I thought it was making fun of people and not treating people with dignity.
+I didn't ask about it right away because I didn't think I could without getting angry.
 Eventually, I learned it is a form of therapy.
-As I looked more into it, I found there is little evidence that it is effective.1
+As I looked more into it, I found little evidence that it is effective.1

 Evidence is one thing, but observation is another.
 I saw how it worked for some folks at Dad's home.
-When Dad became wheelchair bound, I put a doll on his tray.
-It didn't feel right but I thought what's the harm in trying.
-He knocked it on the floor, several times.
-Yup, despite the disease, Dad was still in there.
-No more dolls.
-LOL.
+When Dad became a wheelchair user, I put a doll on his tray.
+It didn't feel right, but I thought, what's the harm in trying?
+He knocked it on the floor several times.
+Yup, despite the disease, Dad was still in there — no more dolls.

-I have learned so much about the strategies available to treat the anger and agitation that comes along with Alzheimer's.
+I have learned so much about the strategies available to treat the anger and agitation that comes with Alzheimer's.
 So many of them worked for my Dad.
 Maybe some of them will work for your loved one.